 - 9. The Committee is still concerned about consistent reports that the procedural safeguards set out in the State party's legislation are not, in practice, effective, in particular for persons detained during and in the aftermath of the April 2018 protests.
-12 In this respect, the Committee is concerned about: - (a) The statements made by various bodies, 13 including the opinions of the Working Group on Arbitrary Detention, 14 documenting (i) instances of arbitrary detention without the presentation of an arrest warrant and/or without informing the detainee of the reasons for the detention; (ii) the lack of information about people who are taken into custody 15 and problems providing prompt access to counsel; (iii) incommunicado detention for up to 90 days; (iv) hearings in the absence of counsel, 16 with beatings, threats and sleep deprivation; 17 (v) the lack of access to an independent medical examination, as well as (vi) the ineffectiveness of habeas corpus remedies; 18 - (b) The promulgation in 2021 of Act No. 1060, under which the Code of Criminal Procedure (Act No. 406) was amended and supplemented, to increase the time by which detained persons must be released or placed at the disposal of the competent authority from 48 hours, as established in article 33 (2.2) of the Constitution, to 90 days when, at the request of the Public Prosecution Service, the increase is authorized by a court, with no need to conduct a preliminary investigation, present evidence against the detainee, file charges or
+14 In this respect, the Committee is concerned about: - (a) The statements made by various bodies, 15 including the opinions of the Working Group on Arbitrary Detention, 16 which document (i) instances of arbitrary detention without the presentation of an arrest warrant and/or without informing the detainee of the reasons for the detention, (ii) obstacles encountered by arrested persons in their attempts to notify others that they have taken into custody and problems providing prompt access to counsel, 17 (iii) incommunicado detention for up to 90 days, (iv) hearings in the absence of counsel, 18 with beatings, threats and sleep deprivation, 19 (v) the lack of access to an independent medical examination and (vi) the ineffectiveness of habeas corpus remedies; 20 - (b) The promulgation in 2021 of Act No. 1060, under which the Code of Criminal Procedure (Act No. 406) was amended and supplemented to increase the time by which detained persons must be released or placed at the disposal of the competent authority from 48 hours, as established in article 33 (2.2) of the Constitution, to 90 days when, at the request